 Over his career, Daniel has:

-♣ Conducted the first research that examined which sustainable value chain practices actually work
+♣ Conducted the first research that examined which sustainable value chain practices actually get results

-♣ Created tools that, for example, make it possible for cities to set science-based carbon targets in hours instead of months
+♣ Created tools that make key tasks dramatically more efficient (for example, making it possible for cities to set science-based carbon targets in hours instead of months)

 ♣ Quantified for the first time the effect of sustainability leadership on innovation